My Brother, My Brother and Me

 My Brother, My Brother and Me (often abbreviated as MBMBaM, pronounced /məˈbɪmbæm/) is a weekly comedy advice podcast distributed by the Maximum Fun network and hosted by brothers Justin, Travis, and Griffin McElroy.
 Regular episodes of the podcast feature the brothers comedically providing answers to questions either submitted by listeners or found online.

 The show was independently produced and released by the McElroy brothers from April 2010 until joining the Maximum Fun network of podcasts in January 2011.
 In 2010, the show was consistently listed among the top 10 comedy podcasts on iTunes.
 Writing for The A.V.
 Club, critics David Anthony and Colin Griffith both counted MBMBaM as one of their top 10 podcasts of 2012.
-A TV series based on the podcast premiered on Seeso in February 2017 and is currently hosted on VRV.
+A TV series based on the podcast premiered on Seeso in February 2017 and was hosted on VRV until the service got absorbed into Crunchyroll.

 Format

 MBMBAM takes the format of an advice show, where the McElroy brothers answer questions with a combination of silly and practical suggestions in the form of a rapid-fire comedy discussion.
 Early episodes used questions from various online sources, primarily Yahoo!
 Answers, as the podcast did not yet have an established audience to rely on for content.
 As the show gained popularity, the McElroy brothers were able to alternate between questions from listeners and questions from the Yahoo!
 Answers service.
 Each episode ended with Griffin reading a "Final Yahoo," which was left unanswered.

 On May 4, 2021, the Yahoo!
 Answers service was shut down.
 This part of the show was replaced with content from other knowledge-exchange websites such as Quora and wikiHow, in a segment later named "Wizard of the Cloud" or "Wisdom of the Cloud."
 The "Final Yahoo" at the end of each episode has been replaced with a variety of different sign-offs.

 For the first 37 episodes, the show's theme song was "Take a Chance on Me" by ABBA, while "Root to This" by Fear of Pop and later "Play Your Part (Pt.
 2)" by Girl Talk were used as closing themes. "(It's a) Departure" by John Roderick & The Long Winters (from the album Putting the Days to Bed) served as the theme song for My Brother, My Brother and Me from the January 17, 2011, episode "The Brain Wife" (the show's first with the Maximum Fun network) to the January 4, 2021, episode "The Naming of 2021."

 Due to Roderick's conduct surrounding the controversy over the musician's Twitter posting history, the show's official Twitter account announced that "(It's a) Departure" would no longer be used by the podcast as of January 3, 2021.
 From episodes 542 to 551, the show used the theme song from Rugrats, featuring lyrics sung by Griffin, as a placeholder for both the opening and ending theme.
 This was replaced in episode 552 with "My Life Is Better with You", which was written and performed by Australian artist Montaigne for the show.